 What is Trazodone?

-Trazodone is a prescription antidepressant medication, available under the brand names Desyrel and Oleptro, approved by the U.S. Food and Drug Administration (FDA) for managing and treating a major depressive disorder and depression.
+Trazodone is a prescription antidepressant medication, available under the brand names Desyrel and Oleptro, approved by the U.S. Food and Drug Administration (FDA) for managing and treating major depressive disorder and depression.
 Classified as a serotonin modulator, Trazodone works by helping to restore the balance of serotonin in the brain.

 Trazodone increases levels of serotonin which can help patients sleep better, improve their moods, and decrease anxiety.
 As a result, doctors sometimes prescribe the medicine off-label for uses not approved by the FDA, including anxiety, insomnia, post-traumatic stress disorder, and substance use recovery.